 Shortlisted applicants will then be invited for an interview.

 Please send your application to Frances Free – email: email@example.com tel 07842 137745, postal address available on request.

 Payment of Application and/or Interview Fees

 You can pay the application or interview fee online by clicking here.
 Before proceeding to pay online, please ensure you read and understand our terms and conditions.

 If you intend to pay by cheque or bank transfer, please make payment to ‘Catalyse’, and contact Frances Free (as above) for further details.

-The initial deadline for applications was Friday 12th May, 2023 and the principal interview date was Friday 23rd June, 2023 (online).
+The initial deadline for applications is Friday 31st May, 2024 and the principal interview date is Friday 28th June, 2024 (online).